Requirements for the Major and Minor in Information Systems (ISE)

-1. ISE 108 Introduction to Programming or CSE 110 Introduction to Computer Science
+1. ISE 108 Introduction to Programming or CSE 101 Introduction to Computers

 4. Four electives totaling at least twelve credits.
 Electives must include nine credits of upper-division courses and at least nine credits of CSE or ISE courses.
 Approved courses include most ISE/CSE courses and other courses relevant to Information Systems.
 Consult with the ISE Undergraduate Program Director on the suitability of an elective course prior to registration.

 Note: All courses above must be passed with a grade of C or higher